patschi/sftpgo-qnap-authgateway/README.md

 # sftpgo-qnap-authgateway

-Tiny HTTP gateway that lets SFTPGo authenticate users against a QNAP NAS and auto‑map their accessible shares as virtual folders.
-Fast, stateless, and logs every request with a request ID.
+Tiny HTTP gateway that lets SFTPGo authenticate users transparently against a QNAP NAS and auto‑map their accessible shares as virtual folders in sftpgo.
+This provides the long-overdue missing feature of a SFTP server in today's QNAP NAS'es.

+## How it works

+The procedure is as follows:

+1) Users can log in to QNAP using e.g. SFTP to sftpgo service, run in a container.
+2) sftpgo makes a HTTP call to the auth gateway to validate authentication.
+3) The auth gateway uses the same user credentials provided to perform a login to QNAP API to check for credentials.
+4) If authentication is successful, it retrieves all shared folders the user has permissions to.
+5) Then, the auth gateway provides sftpgo a response to allow login or deny access.
+6) sftpgo then gets the response and, if successful, provides access to the QNAP shared folders the user has access to.

-## Features
+### Features

-- Authenticates via QNAP API
+- Authenticates via QNAP API.
-- Builds SFTPGo virtual folders from QNAP shares
+- Builds SFTPGo virtual folders from QNAP shares.
-- Per‑request cookies, strict timeouts, structured logging
-- Simple JSON API for SFTPGo external auth
-- Optional TLS cert verification for QNAP API
+- If `SFTPGO_FOLDER_SYNC` is enabled, it syncs virtual folders from QNAP to sftpgo on each successful login.
+- Certificate validation for both QNAP and SFTPGo can be disabled, if needed.

 ## Roadmap

 - Implement HTTPS webserver support
 - Implement queue for sftpgo virtual sync based on virtual folders.
 Also add proper locking.
-- Implement some basic caching for sftpgo virtual sync folders for performance (e.g. update only every 5s)
+- Implement some basic caching for sftpgo virtual sync folders for performance (e.g., update only every 5s)

 ## Requirements